Morocco holidays

 When exploring markets or traditional areas in Morocco, dressing modestly helps you feel comfortable and shows respect for local customs.
 During Ramadan, many restaurants adjust their hours as locals fast during daylight.
 Hospitality is central to Moroccan culture, so you might be offered a refreshing glass of mint tea as a warm welcome.

-What electrical plug do I need for Morocco?
+What travel adapter do I need for Morocco?

 Morocco uses Type C and Type E sockets, both with two round pins.
 Bring a European-style adapter for your UK devices.
 These adapters are widely available and will ensure you can use your electronics throughout your stay.